 Video: Prof Peter Stone OBE talks about heritage studies at Newcastle.

 Recent work-based projects have explored the future of digital media in learning programmes and the impact of the recession on museum provision.

 The programme leader for the Heritage, Gallery and Museum Studies PGCert is Andrew Newman.
 Andrew will be your personal tutor and will work closely with you throughout your studies.

-Where applicants have borderline or non-standard qualifications we may contact you to request additional information, and/or, in some instances, to request you attend an interview (these may be in person, via telephone or Skype).
+If you have borderline or non-standard qualifications we may contact you for more information.
+We may ask you to attend an interview either in person, via telephone or Skype.

 If your first language is not English you need an overall IELTS score of 6.5 (with at least 6.0 in writing and speaking).

 You must also read our English language requirements, including:

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.